Mixing the series pilot for The Patron. My director/co-producer Michael Steinbeck wanted a lightweight crew, so I’m booming as well.

 Just wrapped production for Small Fish last week.
 Thanks to my directors Camron Combs and Jake Weber from WSF Productions for inviting me to operate sound, and thanks to Jando Rodriguez for being a trusty first assistant sound.

-Behind-the-scenes photography by Sarah Poteracki, Heather Moody, and Nick Rennell.
+Photos by Sarah Poteracki, Heather Moody, and Nick Rennell.

 The Sideliners is a casual sports commentary TV show.
 The show had to be launched within a month.
 I was part of the project from the beginning, but I had only four days to build a visual identity and design on-air graphics before the first taping.